 - Genetics.
 A person might inherit a predisposition for prolapsed discs.

 - Back injury.
 A previous back injury may weaken a disc causing it to be more likely to bulge.

 - Occupation.
-Individuals with physically demanding jobs or pastimes that involve pushing, pulling, or twisting are prone to getting prolapsed discs.
-Any repetitive activities that strains the spine can result in a prolapsed disc.
+Individuals with physically demanding jobs or pastimes that involve pushing, pulling, or twisting are more prone to getting prolapsed discs.
+Any repetitive activities that strain the spine can result in a prolapsed disc.

 - Older age.
 A disc is more likely to develop weakness as we become older.